-Chinese Spinach (Yin Sai, Edible Amaranth) Benefits and Recipe
+Chinese Spinach Benefits and Recipe (Yin Sai, Edible Amaranth)

-This long stalked red/green leaf vegetable is one of the most nutritious and is rich in vitamins A, B and C, protein, magnesium, iron and calcium.
-It has twice the amount of iron compared to regular Spinach.
+This long-stalked red/green leaf vegetable is one of the most nutritious and is rich in vitamins A, B and C, protein, magnesium, iron, and calcium.
+It has twice the amount of iron compared to regular spinach.
 It is also an excellent source of dietary fiber.

 100-gram of Chinese Spinach will give you:

 - over 3,800 international units of Vitamin A, which is more than three times the daily requirement of an adult.

 - 50 mg of vitamin C

 - 2.5 mg of Iron

 - 20% Protein - higher than soybean, milk, or whole wheat.

 Spinach and this also includes Chinese Spinach, has a high content of oxalic acid.
 Hence, people with gout and kidney stone should avoid this vegetable.

 Besides cooking, the Chinese used this red leaf vegetable amaranth in traditional medicine to heal fractures, as a supplement for heat stroke and for detoxification.